bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FiberTubeColour_3m0FdinCDDhAUaT$zdvYyG/Documentation.md

-Indicates the color of the single fiber tube.
+Indicates the colour of a single fiber tube.